mbaityje/plankifier/README.md

 To predict, use `predictions.py`.

-To make ensemble predictions, use `.py`.
+To validate, use `validation.py`.

-To validate, use `validation.sh`.
+Since keras gives lots of annoying messages, when launching in interactive shell, you might want to send redirect the stderr by appending `2>/dev/null` to your execution.

 ### Examples